On this page

 - A maximum of two (2) questions may be submitted in writing before the meeting.

 - To submit a question in writing, members of the public will need to fill out a question registration form.
-Forms are also available at Council Offices.
+See link on this page.
+Forms are also available at the Council Offices.

 - Forms will need to be lodged at the Council Offices no later than 5.00pm on the Friday 10 days before the scheduled meeting.